White window in a rustic wooden house overlooking the garden

 We particularly urge homeowners to look out for very cheap over-tiling systems, which are being sold as a very low-cost solution but which come with massive risks attached.

-Replacement conservatory roofs from KJM Group
+Replacement roofs from KJM in Hampshire

 If you’re looking for a replacement conservatory roof in Hampshire, Wiltshire, Berkshire, Dorset or Surrey, we’d be delighted to offer you a no obligation quote.
 We have a showroom in Andover, with examples of what can be done to your existing roof.

-The Ultraframe LivinRoof solid replacement conservatory roof
+The Ultraframe LivinRoof solid replacement roof

 We supply a range of solutions including the highly popular LivinRoof from Ultraframe.
 Finished in an urban grey, its highly flexible design allows you to choose either a solid roof or combine it with glazed sections.